skye0402/limesurvey/README.md

 ### Building the Docker Image

 1. Clone the repository and navigate to the directory containing the `Dockerfile`.
+2. Save the limesurvey.zip file in the folder (you can download it from limesurvey, current version used is limesurvey6.3.8
-2. Build the Docker image using the following command:
+3. Build the Docker image using the following command:

 ```bash
 docker build -t your-registry/limesurvey:latest .